Release date of season 4 | Netflix storyline, cast, trailer - Mash Viral

 Show artists Liz Flahive and Carly Mensch are sure to be happy with the fourth season after ending the third season with a cliffhanger:

-“We have a whole story to tell, and it remains to be seen if we’re idiots because we haven’t stopped this season,” Flahive told the Hollywood reporter.
+“We have a whole story to tell and it remains to be seen whether we are idiots because we haven’t stopped this season,” Flahive told the Hollywood reporter.
 “We played it every season so that we left everything on the field.”
 This show has a big heart and cast, and a big story to tell, and other people won’t set this limit for us.
 We cannot do that because what we are trying to do would not be fair.
 We would love to have the opportunity to end the show satisfactorily. “

 Who is in the cast of Glow Season 4?